xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

   </a>
 </div>

-After In Her Palms, Chromatin set up to play their heavy, fast paced and
+After In Her Palms, Naarm band Chromatin delivered a set of intense, emotional skramz.
+As the band's vocalist, Liam took full advantage of The Workers Club's large floor space, roaming in front of the stage and amongst the crowd to scream.
+Chromatin proved their sound as consistent and well-established, a balanced combination of melancholic despair with raw, violent energy.
+Lily's drumming accompanied slower-paced sections with appropriate space, while blast beats threatened to enter black metal territory at other times.
 <br><br>
-As a reflection of the intensity of their set, Liam was rarely seen without his coconut water between songs.
-Chromatin also upheld their consistent tradition by playing a heavy, aggressive cover of 'Snow' by Could be Stars.
-Their set eventually finished, letting the high energy in the room slowly dissipate.
+During an instrumental, Liam encouraged the crowd to "dance, please" along with him.
+For the closing moments of the set, their bassist Bailey also got down from the stage to join him, the two clashing forcefully in the middle of the room.

 <div class="gallery">
    <a href="/images/chrom2401261.JPG">